Choosing the Right Boring Options for Cabinet Hinges

 Understanding Boring Patterns

-So, what does that actually mean?
+So, what do these terms actually mean?
 Well, Cup Only is a pre-bored hole which is used for screw on style hinges, the hinge is attached to the door with wood screws.
 Cup and Dowel is for press in style hinges, there will be one hole for the cup of the hinge, and two smaller holes which you will insert the pre-attached dowels.

 A boring pattern then refers to the size and spacing of the holes drilled.
 The pattern used when boring cabinet doors for hinges is dependent on the boring/hinge option you select when choosing your doors.
 On all options, doors under 40 inches in height will have two holes.
 For doors 40 inches or taller, there will be a third hole bored, directly in the middle.
 Let’s talk through your Boring and Hinge options now:

-Salice Standard Compact Hinge and Salice Excentra Soft-Close
+Option 3: Salice Standard Compact Hinge & Salice Excentra Soft-Close

-Drilled in a ‘B-Pattern’, the 35mm cup is drilled three inches from the top or bottom of the door and 3mm in from the edge.
-There will then be two 8mm holes drilled to the side and top and bottom of the main hole.
-The 8mm holes are where the dowels are inserted.
+This option follows the B-Pattern boring layout.
+A 35mm hinge cup is drilled 3 inches from the top or bottom of the door and 3mm from the edge.
+There are two 8mm holes are drilled on each side of the main hinge hole, allowing for dowel insertion.
 When you choose this option the hinges are included.

-You would choose this option if you are purchasing doors for a corner Lazy Susan cabinet.
-Holes are bored only on one door, and the other door is bare.
-The door with the boring will have two holes on the left of the door and two on the right.
+This option is designed for corner Lazy Susan cabinets, it includes hinge boring only on one door while the second door remains unbored.
+The door with the boring holes will have two holes on the left of the door and two on the right of it.
 One set will be used to attach to your cabinet base and the other set will be used to attach your second door.
 When you choose this option the hinges are included.

 Every good project features at least a little bit of visualization.
 In this case, it would be important to seriously ponder the way in which these cabinet doors will function.
 Knowing key details like which direction the door will open will be crucial to the location of the boring holes.
 And how these doors open, of course, depends largely on where they are being placed inside your home.